 Sunbrella has a couple of downsides to it and the first is its issues with lighter colors.
 From our experience, the lighter colors just don’t last as long.
 They’re also harder to keep clean-white fabrics more than any other.
 On the flipside, however, Sunbrella’s darker colors seem to outlast most other fabrics.

-One of the most common misconceptions with Sunbrella is that it’s waterproof, when it’s actually just water repellant.
-Sunbrella Plus and Sunbrella Supreme are a couple of bona fide waterproof options, but the fabric itself isn’t the waterproof part.
+One of the most common misconceptions with Sunbrella is that it’s waterproof, when it’s actually just water repellent.
+Sunbrella Plus and Sunbrella Supreme are a couple of bona-fide waterproof options, but the fabric itself isn’t the waterproof part.
 The protection comes from the undercoating on the Plus and the bonded soft headliner fabric for the Supreme.
 We love Sunbrella Supreme, and with its soft headliner, you can get a black top with a linen interior that will really make a big difference in the look and feel of your boat.
 It’s our preferred and recommended option if you’re leaning towards Sunbrella.

 Some of the other upsides are the life expectancy and easy maintenance.
 Sunbrella comes with a 10-year warranty and you should have no trouble keeping it looking great.
 There is a line of 303 cleaning and care products that can help extend the water repellency and the UV life.
 There is already a wide color pallet with new colors and patterns being added each year.
 Regular Sunbrella is also the most economical option of these fabrics as well (Sunbrella Plus and Premium both tend to run about 20-50% more).

 Serge Ferrari Stamoid